 The Ultimate Crypto Starter Pack

 Are you looking for a starter pack to get into not just bitcoin but the other disruptive technologies that blockchain is unleashing?
-If I was starting over from scratch, I’d get these four things and be set:
+If I was starting over from scratch, I’d get these three things and be set:

 - A free Coinbase account to convert dollars, euros, pounds, etc into the big cryptocurrencies.
 (We both get $10 of free bitcoin with my referral link below)